-They know how to spell words and how to pronouce things but when asked what these words are they don’t know, which led me to understand that they would not recognize synonym either.
+They know how to spell words and how to pronounce things, but when asked what these words are they don’t know, which led me to understand that they would not recognize synonym either.

 When I teach German grammar it is important to know what nouns, verbs, adjectives are ……… or is it?

 Well, you could learn German without grammar, but it will be a lot more difficult, as grammar will give you the necessary shortcuts.

 It’s a bit like driving a car.
 You can drive your car even if you don’t know how to change a tyre, but if you get a puncture you’ll need to wait for help which can take a long time.
 Had you known how to change a tyre, it would have been a lot quicker before you could continue your journey.

 So, in order to understand that nouns are always spelt with a capital letter in German you need to know what a noun is.